crazzfeng/sendcloud-docs/docs/Analysis/statistics.md

       </td>

       <td>
-        Number of emails from which users clicked to unsubscribe.
+        The number of recipients who clicked the unsubscribe link in the email.
         Ratio = Unsubscribe/Delivered.
       </td>
     </tr>